ArrasL/LRP_for_LSTM/README.md

 The folder data/ contains the test set sentences of the [Stanford Sentiment Treebank](https://nlp.stanford.edu/sentiment/index.html), preprocessed by lowercasing, as was done in [Visualizing and Understanding Neural Models in NLP by J. Li, X. Chen, E. Hovy and D. Jurafsky, 2016](https://github.com/jiweil/Visualizing-and-Understanding-Neural-Models-in-NLP)

-The notebook run_example.nb provides a usage example of the code, its performs LRP and SA on a test sentence.
+The notebook run_example.ipynb provides a usage example of the code, its performs LRP and SA on a test sentence.